quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/quick-start.md

   - /developing/qcalendar-task
 ---

-This section will highlight a number common properties and generalities amongst the various calendars.
-Other, more specific properties, will be discussed in their respective calendar sections.
+This section highlights common properties and general behavior shared by the calendar views.
+View-specific properties are discussed in their respective calendar sections and on the API pages.

 ## Date format